jpbueno/dynamo/GPU_OPERATOR_DCGM_GUIDE.md

 ---

-## Quick Start Guide
+## Workshop Quick Start

+### Workshop Overview

+This workshop will guide you through:
+1. **Installation** - Setting up Kubernetes, GPU Operator, and monitoring stack
+2. **Configuration** - Configuring Prometheus and Grafana for DCGM metrics
+3. **Profiling** - Learning to interpret DCGM metrics for GPU workload optimization
+4. **Cleanup** - Cleaning up resources after the workshop

+**Estimated Time:** 2-3 hours
+**Prerequisites:** Ubuntu 22.04 server with GPU and sudo access

-### Complete Stack Installation (15-20 minutes)
+### Step 1: Installation (15-20 minutes)

-For a fresh Ubuntu 22.04 server, you can install everything with a single script:
+For a fresh Ubuntu 22.04 server, install everything with a single script:

 ```bash
 # Clone the repository